-- 42. It was further argued that Mr and Mrs Archer had to act jointly, because of the alleged unfairness of issuing APNs to each of them effectively demanding payment on account twice, with the consequence that time ran from 19 September 2014, and if the Archers had waited fourteen days from 28 November 2014 before issuing their claim form, they could not have issued it until Monday 15 December, which would have been "perilously close" to expiry of the three month period for judicial review, and would have run the risk of the court holding that they had not issued their claim "promptly" as required by CPR 54.5(1)(a).
+- 41 Under the heading "Abbreviated pre-action protocol", the Archers then submitted that KPMG's letter sent to HMRC by fax on the morning of 28 November 2014 amounted to a pre-action letter, to which no response had been received when the claim form was served on 2 December 2014.
+Even if HMRC had been offered 14 days to respond to the letter, they did not withdraw the APN in Mrs Archer's case or provide any other substantive response within that period.
+When HMRC's response eventually came on 22 December 2014, it said that Mrs Archer's APN would be withdrawn. - 42 It was further argued that Mr and Mrs Archer had to act jointly, because of the alleged unfairness of issuing APNs to each of them effectively demanding payment on account twice, with the consequence that time ran from 19 September 2014, and if the Archers had waited 14 days from 28 November 2014 before issuing their claim form, they could not have issued it until Monday 15 December, which would have been "perilously close" to expiry of the three-month period for judicial review, and would have run the risk of the court holding that they had not issued their claim "promptly" as required by CPR r 54.5(1)(a).
 In those circumstances, the correct course was for the Archers to issue their claim immediately, and not to await a response from HMRC under the protocol.
-Reference was made to the notes in the White Book at paragraph 54.5.1, and to R (Finn-Kelcey) v Milton Keynes Borough Council [2008] EWCA Civ 1067, [2009] Env.
-L. R. 17, at [27]. - 43.
-HMRC's submissions in response included the following points:

-(1) Neither claimant made written representations to HMRC under section 222 during the periods of 70 days (in Mr Archer's case) and 24 days (in Mrs Archer's case) which ran from the date of issue of the relevant APN to the date of issue of the judicial review claim.

-(2) The reformulated basis of the judicial review claim was significantly different from the grounds originally pleaded, where the emphasis had been that HMRC were not permitted to issue APNs in cases of genuine dispute.

-(3) Mrs Archer did not need to issue the claim in order to achieve the withdrawal of her APN.
-She could have made representations under section 222 earlier than she did, and more importantly she failed to issue a pre-action protocol letter before issuing her claim.

-(4) The letter faxed by KPMG to HMRC on Friday 28 November 2014 gave HMRC little more than one working day to respond before it was effectively superseded by service of the claim form on the morning of Tuesday 2 December 2014.
-HMRC then had 21 days within which to file their acknowledgment of service, including a summary of their grounds for contesting their claim.
+Reference was made to the notes in the White Book, at para 54.5.1, and to Finn-Kelcey v Milton Keynes Borough Council [2009] Env LR 17, para 27. - HMRC's submissions in response included the following points: - (1) Neither claimant made written representations to HMRC under section 222 during the periods of 70 days (in Mr Archer's case) and 24 days (in Mrs Archer's case) which ran from the date of issue of the relevant APN to the date of issue of the judicial review claim. - (2) The reformulated basis of the judicial review claim was significantly different from the grounds originally pleaded, where the emphasis had been that HMRC were not permitted to issue APNs in cases of genuine dispute. - (3) Mrs Archer did not need to issue the claim in order to achieve the withdrawal of her APN.
+She could have made representations under section 222 earlier than she did, and more importantly she failed to issue a pre-action protocol letter before issuing her claim. - (4) The letter faxed by KPMG to HMRC on Friday, 28 November 2014 gave HMRC little more than one working day to respond before it was effectively superseded by service of the claim form on the morning of Tuesday, 2 December 2014.
+HMRC then had 21 days within which to file their acknowledgment of service, including a summary of their grounds for contesting their claim. - 44 I now turn to the master's reasons for deciding to make no order as to costs in relation to Mrs Archer's claim.
+He began by holding that HMRC's decision to withdraw her APN because "best practice was not followed" meant that the outcome of the claim had to be placed in the first category of case identified in R (M) v Croydon London Borough Council